 – 99203: Outpatient Doctor Visit, New Patient, Level 3

 Denial Codes From The Payers For Orthopedic Billing Which Must Be Checked For Include:

 - 45: Charge Exceeds Fee Schedule

-Information must be collected by the staff/outsourcing agency and processes optimized for reducing the number of claim denials.
-Analysis of data and identifying the root causes/patterns in denials can largely reduce their occurrence in future.
+The information must be collected by the staff/outsourcing agency and processes optimized for reducing the number of claim denials.
+Analysis of data and identifying the root causes/patterns in denials can largely reduce their occurrence in the future.
 The preceding steps will ensure that an orthopedic practice gets reimbursed at the right time, significantly saving on time and money otherwise spent on such tasks.